heydevanand/Learn2Contribute/contribute.md

 ## Participating in Discussions

-Join discussions in our [GitHub Discussions Forum](./discussions) to share your ideas, provide feedback, and engage with other contributors.
+Join discussions in our [GitHub Discussions](https://github.com/rishikeshsamant/Learn2Contribute/discussions) to share your ideas, provide feedback, and engage with other contributors.
 Your input is valuable in shaping the project's direction.

 ## Creating a Healthy and Welcoming Environment